 Can pain when urinating be a sign of pregnancy?

-No, painful urination is not used as a sign of pregnancy.
-Pregnant women, however, do have a higher rate of recurring bacterial infections in their urine during pregnancy.
-This is because of the effects of the gravid (pregnant) uterus on the bladder and its ability to fully empty.
-While you stand a higher chance of having bacteriuria because of its recurrence rate while pregnant, and this may cause pain upon urination, it is not common enough to be used as a sign of pregnancy.
+No, painful urination is not considered a sign of pregnancy.
+Pregnant women do have a higher rate of bacterial infections in their urine.
+This is because of the effects of the pregnant uterus on the bladder and its ability to fully empty.
+Though it’s a risk of pregnancy, it is not common enough to be considered a sign of pregnancy.

 Can a UTI go away on its own?

-There is little evidence that a urinary tract infection (UTI) routinely can resolve on its own.
-Uncommonly the urinary tract infection gradually disappears as the body fights the infection.
-More commonly the UTI gets worse by ascending the urinary tract to the bladder or kidneys.
-UTIs generally should be treated immediately.
+There is little evidence that a UTI routinely can go away on its own.
+Once in a while, the UTI may disappear as the body fights the infection.
+More often, the UTI gets worse by moving up into the urinary tract, causing bladder and kidney infections.
+Generally, UTIs should be treated immediately.